freenowtech/sauron/plugins/kubernetesapi-report/README.md

 - All the selector's value that can be found assigned to the specified resources
 - All the environment variables and its values that were found in the running pod
+- All the values found in the property files for the running pod